Maimunah Mohd Sharif: Career

 Sharif led a team which planned and implemented urban renewal projects in George Town, the capital of the Malaysian island of Penang.
-In November 2009, as its General Manager, Ms. Sharif established George Town World Heritage Incorporated and managed the George Town World Heritage Site, which was inscribed by UNESCO in July 2008.
-From 2017 to 2018, she served as the Mayor of the city council of Penang Island, Malaysia.
+In November 2009, as its General Manager, Sharif established George Town World Heritage Incorporated and managed the George Town World Heritage Site, which was inscribed by UNESCO in July 2008.
+From 2017 to 2018, she served as the mayor of the city council of Penang Island, Malaysia.

-Following her nomination by the UN Secretary-General Antonio Guterres, the United Nations General Assembly elected Maimunah Sharif as the Executive Director of the United Nations Human Settlements Programme UN-Habitat on 22 December 2017.
+Following her nomination by the UN Secretary-General Antonio Guterres, the United Nations General Assembly elected Sharif as the Executive Director of the United Nations Human Settlements Programme UN-Habitat on 22 December 2017.
 She was appointed by the UN Secretary General António Guterres for a four-year term.

 With the UN

 On 22 January 2018, Sharif assumed her post at UN-Habitat's Headquarters in Nairobi, Kenya.
 She succeeded Joan Clos of Spain.
 In January 2019 Maimunah Mohd Sharif was designated as the Acting Director-General of the United Nations Office at Nairobi following the appointment of her predecessor, Hanna Tetteh, as Head of the United Nations Office to the African Union in Addis Ababa.
 She was replaced by incumbent Zainab Bangura, who was appointed on 30 December 2019.